um-grex/grex-docs/content/english/grex/_index.md

 ## Introduction
 ---

 __Grex__ is a UManitoba High Performance Computing (HPC) system, first put in production in early __2011__ as part of WestGrid consortium.
 "Grex" is a _Latin_ name for "herd" (or maybe "flock"?).
-The names of the Grex login nodes ([bison](https://en.wikipedia.org/wiki/Bison "Bison"), tatanka, [zebu](https://en.wikipedia.org/wiki/Zebu "Zebu"), [yak](https://en.wikipedia.org/wiki/Yak "Yak")) also refer to various kinds of bovine animals.
+The names of the Grex login nodes ([bison](https://en.wikipedia.org/wiki/Bison "Bison"), [yak](https://en.wikipedia.org/wiki/Yak "Yak")) also refer to various kinds of bovine animals.

 {{< alert type="warning" >}}
-Please note that _bison_ and _tatanka_ are decommissioned during and after the outage of August - September 2024.
+Please note that older login nodes  _tatanka_ and _zebu_ are decommissioned during and after the outage of August - September 2024.
 These login nodes are no longer available.

 For more information, visit the updates [page](updates)
 {{< /alert >}}